Pacific Southwest, Region 9: Superfund

 - determining the extent of groundwater contamination resulting from Halaco’s waste disposal practices.

-2011: In June 2011, EPA and its contractors completed a focused field effort to collect data needed to better evaluate risks to birds, fish and other wildlife at the site and identify cleanup levels for contaminated soils and sediments.
-The effort included the collection and analysis of sediment, fish, and insect samples.
-Laboratory analysis of the samples is complete and data analysis is underway.
-A report providing the results of this effort is expected in mid-2015.
+2011 - 2015.
+In June 2011, EPA and its contractors completed a focused field effort to collect data needed to better evaluate risks to birds, fish and other wildlife at the site and identify cleanup levels for contaminated soils and sediments.
+The assessment included the collection and laboratory analysis of invertebrate and fish tissue, laboratory analysis of co-located soil and sediment samples, sediment toxicity testing ("bioassays"), and bioaccumulation modeling.
+The results are summarized in a September 2015 report titled "Baseline Ecological Risk Assessment, Remedial Investigation, Halaco Superfund Site."
+The report is available in the Documents and Reports section below.

 2013-2014: In late 2013, EPA completed a supplemental groundwater investigation to the north of the Halaco Properties to determine the northern extent of groundwater contamination and factors affecting the movement of contaminated groundwater across the Site.
 The investigation included the installation and sampling of additional groundwater monitoring wells.
 A report providing the results of this effort was completed in June 2014.
 The report is available in the Documents and Reports section below.

-2010 - 2015: EPA is evaluating cleanup options for contaminated soils, sediments, and groundwater at the site, including reuse of the waste materials and excavation of contaminated soils and sediments in less contaminated parts of the site.
+Ongoing: EPA is evaluating cleanup options for contaminated soils, sediments, and groundwater at the site, including reuse of the waste materials and excavation of contaminated soils and sediments in less contaminated parts of the site.
 A technical memorandum summarizing the results of bench-scale laboratory tests conducted in 2012 and 2013 to reduce the chloride content of the waste and make the waste more attractive for reuse is included in the Documents and Reports section below.
+Additional testing is expected to begin in late 2017 to evaluate the cost and feasibility of beneficially using the waste as a partial substitute for Portland cement in ready-mix concrete.
+The testing is expected to continue into 2018.
+Cleanup is likely to be needed at the smelter property, the waste management area, the Nature Conservancy property, the lagoon area, and the groundwater.
+A cleanup proposal is expected in 2018 or 2019.

 Potentially Responsible Parties